armchairlinguist/log-muter/README.md

 The app doesn't unmute systems.
 It would be possible to write a different route to handle that (and maybe hook it up to an [inactivity alert](https://help.papertrailapp.com/kb/how-it-works/alerts/#inactivity-alerts)), but:

-1. In an ideal worldd, this won't go off very often.
+1. In an ideal world, this app won't mute systems very often.
 2. It'll probably involve some manual work to fix.

 Adding "update the system name back to normal after it's sorted" to the manual to-do list should probably work fine.
 Feel free to submit a PR if that turns out not to be true.